All Are Welcome

 St. David’s practices the theology of the “open table” since that is what our Lord witnessed to in welcoming everyone all the time.
 This includes children at the discretion of their parents or guardians.
 There are no outcasts.

-If you are unable to come forward for Communion, please indicate this to one of the greeters and Communion will be brought to you.
+If you are unable to come forward for Communion, please let one of the greeters know and Communion will be brought to you.